GTAmodding/gta3script-specs/SPECIFICATION.md

 ```

 A subscript file contains a sequence of zero or more statements in between a `MISSION_START` and a `MISSION_END` directive.
 More statements may follow.

-The directives may contain arbitrary characters at their tail.
-Those should be ignored.
-Appearance of quotation marks should form pairs.

 **Constraints**